asiminah/asiminah.github.io/_pages/publications.md

 **Submitted:**

 **In Preparation:**
-1. Asimina S. Hamakiotes and Steven J. Miller, *Sums of powers by L'Hopital's rule*.
+1. Eduardo Due\~nez, Asimina S. Hamakiotes and Steven J. Miller, *Sums of powers by L'Hopital's rule*.
+2. John Cullinan, Asimina S. Hamakiotes and Gabrielle Scullard, *Computing the proportion of sneaky primes for pairs of elliptic curves*.

 **Undergraduate honors thesis:**
 1. Asimina S. Hamakiotes, *The Distribution of the Greatest Common Divisors of Elements in Quadratic Integer Rings*, Baruch College CUNY Library (2020) ([academicworks](https://academicworks.cuny.edu/bb_etds/99/)).